mkl13031/Search-Organization-Repositories/README.md

 Next, you need to `yarn start` or `npm start` to build the test environment in your local machine, and just wait a minute, you will see the app show up automated. if not you can open the [http://localhost:3000](http://localhost:3000) in your browser.

-Finally, if everything works, you can start to build the project, using the `yarn build` or `npm build`, after it finishes, you can `serve -s build`, it will run in production mode.
+Finally, if everything works, you can start to build the project, using the `yarn build` or `npm run build`, after it finishes, you can `serve -s build`, it will run in production mode.

 # About the project structure